2-alchemists/krossboard-docs/content/docs/deploy-for-google-gke.md

 ```

-## Step 4: Get Access to Krossboard UI
+## Get Access to Krossboard UI
 Go to the GCP console to get the IP address of the instance.

 Then open a browser tab and point it to this URL `http://KROSSBOARD_IP/`, changing `KROSSBOARD_IP` to the IP address of the Krossboard instance.

-Here are credentials to log in:
+The default username and password to sign in are:

 * **Username:** krossboard
 * **Password (default):** Kr0sSB8qrdAdm